 No!
 Ether is divisible to 18 decimal places.
 While no exchange will allow you to purchase .000000000000000001 Ether (worth a fraction of a US cent), most will allow you to deposit as little as $10.

 How Does CoinCentral Rate Exchanges?

 When rating and reviewing exchanges, our goal is to answer the most common questions cryptocurrency traders have about exchanges.
-This lead us to primarily focusing on the following factors:
+This leads us to primarily focus on the following factors:

 - Beginner Friendliness